Mistakes That I Believe Volvo Is Making

 3. I already addressed the mistake I believe Volvo is making with its engines that I am personally concerned could lead to future premature failure and believe running so much boost was not the best decision.
 I think Volvo should play it safe when it comes to preventing issues to retain customers.
 If a Volvo owner experiences engine failure they will probably never buy again.

 4. I believe the following kind of decisions will only help Volvo competitors.
-I have heard that supposedly Volvo is going to start putting cameras in all Volvo vehicles in some attempt to prevent drunk driving or something.
-I am surprised Volvo doesn't seem to be thinking about how this could hurt sales.
-When potential buyers hear about this I believe it will turn off buyers.
-Volvo already has collision avoidance systems with automatic braking.
-Volvo recently said it will put a 112MPH limit on vehicles and I think that is going to turn off buyers NOT because people drive that fast but people want to know what their vehicles can do.
+I have heard Volvo is going to start putting cameras in vehicles in some attempt to prevent drunk driving or something.
+I am surprised Volvo doesn't seem to be thinking about how this could hurt sales and I believe it will turn off buyers.
+Volvo already has collision avoidance with automatic braking and driver alert.
+Volvo will put a 112MPH limit on vehicles and I think that is going to turn off buyers NOT because people drive that fast but people want to know what their vehicles can do.
 I believe Volvo should limit vehicles at 120MPH.
 If Volvo is really concerned about speed then drop the horsepower ratings and why does Volvo have 316HP and 400HP vehicles then it makes no sense.
 I think Volvo forgets that most people that buy Volvos are very responsible.
 If Volvo really wants to focus on safe driving bring back the Drive Safely campaign.

 Volvo Corporate Not Listening?